La Calavera Catrina: Diego Rivera's Dream of a Sunday Afternoon: Catrina Transformed

 Rivera placed Posada (dressed in a black suit) and Catrina in the center of his fresco.
-Rivera depicted himself as a boy who hold's Catrina's hand.
+Rivera depicted himself as a boy who holds Catrina's hand.
 Frida Kahlo stands behind and between them.
-Rivera keeps the big bourgeoise hat that Posada gave to Catrina.
+Rivera keeps the big bourgeois hat that Posada gave to Catrina.
 But instead of outfitting her with a matching bourgeois gown, he puts her in a simple Tehuana skirt, similar to those Kahlo wore, which were associated with indigenous women from Tehuantepec.
-The feather rattlesnake boa links Catrina with the Mesoamerican god Quetzalcoatl (the feathered serpent), and its stone rattle connects her to the Aztec goddess Coatlicue ("She of the Serpent Skirt").
+The feather rattlesnake boa that Catrina wears links her to the Mesoamerican god Quetzalcoatl (the feathered serpent), and its stone rattle connects it to the Aztec goddess Coatlicue ("She of the Serpent Skirt").
 Like snakes and Coatlicue, Rivera's Catrina has fangs and a bloody mouth.
 The gold belt buckle has an ollin glyph, which symbolizes movement (and the earthquakes the Aztecs thought would end their era).
-Eyes are visible behind the skull mask, which makes this a life and death figure.
+Eyes are visible behind the skull mask, which arguably makes Rivera's Catrina a life and death figure.
 Cordova argues that Rivera made Catrina into a nationalist emblem that referenced indigenous cultures and the philosophy of dualism.

 Cultural importance

 Catrina became central to Mexican identity in part because Posada was made into the "primary artistic ancestor figure" for the generation of the Mexican Muralists.
-Additionally, for many years, influential Day of the Dead festivities in Mexico City were held at museums that centered on Rivera and Kahlo, where the Linares family made three dimensional versions of Posada's prints out of papier mâché.
+Additionally, for many years, influential Day of the Dead festivities in Mexico City were held at museums that centered on Rivera and Kahlo, where the Linares family made three-dimensional versions of Posada's prints out of papier mâché.
 Consequently, Posada, Rivera, and Kahlo were woven into foundational urban commemorations in Mexico City.
 Even without the Mesoamerican attributes Rivera provided to Catrina, she still functions as a national emblem associated specifically with Mexico.

-Catrina appears on all manner of commercial and festive products relating to Day of the Dead.
-Her image inspires numerous artists to recreate her every year.
-There are numerous contests for the biggest, the most, and the best Catrinas, especially in Mexico and the U.S. Catrina impersonators abound, and there are even Catrina fashion shows, and Catrina-themed balls and benefits for non-profit organizations.